International Languages Program

 It is also beneficial and advisable for students to consider taking courses in the language of the exchange destination, although in some cases this is not mandatory.
 Credit courses in International Languages are available in most high schools with a wider variety offered through Continuing Education’s International Languages Program (613-239-2703).

-For information on exchange organizations recognized by the Ottawa-Carleton District School Board, please contact Constantine Ioannou at Ottawa International Projects and Exchanges at 613-239-0166 or 613-239-0187 or by e-mail email@example.com.
+For information on exchange organizations recognized by the Ottawa-Carleton District School Board, please contact Kathy Scheepers at Ottawa-Carleton Education Network at 613-239-0592 or by e-mail email@example.com

 The following websites represent exchange organizations that are recognized by the OCDSB and that have involved OCDSB students: